sargalias/deep-assign/README.md

-# Deep copy object
+# Deep assign

-Deep copy object is a small JavaScript utility to deeply copy an object.
+Deep assign is a small JavaScript utility to deeply assign an object.
-Subtypes of object (such as arrays, funcitons or Date) are not copied.
+Subtypes of object (such as arrays, funcitons or Date) are ignored.

 ## Table of contents